The Short Story

 Fortunately, our bodies have an incredible capacity to heal themselves.
 Provided with the right nutrition, movement, and rest, I've returned to feeling myself again and to living the outdoor endurance lifestyle I love.

 I have the energy to pursue a life full of adventure, loving relationships, meaningful work, and continued training in functional nutrition and holistic health.
+I also continue to seek out ways to get involved in the long distance hiking community, and in 2018, I became the Vice President of the American Long Distance Hiking Association-West.

 It's now my honor to work alongside others to help them build strength and resiliency.
 Whether you're about to embark on your first adventure or you've got thousands of miles on your feet and you're preparing for what's next, you deserve the optimal wellness necessary to achieve your goals.